wayfair-incubator/aux-eng-playbook/src/docs/running/executing.md

 came.
 We try to keep the weekly retros pretty tight, we start them on time and end early.

-We also score the goals and metrics sheet before the retro, and will review the progress with the team during the retro.

 ### Effective 20% Time

 We like to keep the 20% time off of an engagement on Fridays, since it's most likely that folks would take a long weekend, and/or have less energy at the end of the week.
-Friday is a great time to reflect on an engagement, write documentation that is missing from products a team provides, give yourself downtime away from a host team and time to stay involved with an engineers "home" team.
+Friday is a great time to reflect on an engagement, write documentation that is missing from products a team provides, give ourself downtime away from a host team and time to stay involved with an engineers "home" team.

 Most Aux Engineers will be coming from a team out to change the culture